LumaPictures/pymel/docs/source/install.rst

 PyMEL can be installed like any other python module or package.
-To find available modules, python searches directories set in an environment variable called PYTHONPATH.
+To find available modules, python searches directories set in an environment variable called ``PYTHONPATH``.
 This environment variable can be set for each Maya installation using the Maya.env file, or it can be set at the system level, which will set it for all instances of python, including those built into Maya (aka "mayapy").
 Each of these methods have their pros and cons.